 This site hosts the peer-to-peer review of the in-progress manuscript Complex TV: The Poetics of Contemporary Television Storytelling by Jason Mittell (copyright 2012).
 The book proposal was posted in March 2011, with individual chapters released in serialized installments starting in Spring 2012 and ending in Summer 2013.
 The project is

 currently under review contract with forthcoming from now published by NYU Press, who has allowed me to post the pieces here for pre-publication and open-review.
 The draft manuscript with comments will continue to live online here, even after the book has been published in Spring 2015.
-Note that many changes have been made to the book as a whole as chapters have been posted, including eliminating one chapter and renaming another, and resequencing the chapters; for the sake of maintaining an archive of the process, chapters will not change in this version, so internal references and the abstracts in the Introduction will not reflect the final product. review contract with
+Note that many changes have been made to the book as a whole as chapters have been posted, including eliminating one chapter and renaming another, and resequencing the chapters; for the sake of maintaining an archive of the process, chapters will not change in this version, so internal references and the abstracts in the Introduction will not reflect the final product.
+Additionally, supplemental videos are available via Scalar.

 ¶ 2 Leave a comment on paragraph 2 0 If you are citing this online version, please refer to it as: Jason Mittell, Complex TV: The Poetics of Contemporary Television Storytelling, pre-publication edition (MediaCommons Press, 2012-13), http://mcpress.media-commons.org/complextelevision/.